Red Hat Training

 portmapservice as outlined in Section 48.2.2, “Securing Portmap”.
 NFS traffic now utilizes TCP in all versions, rather than UDP, and requires it when using NFSv4.
 NFSv4 now includes Kerberos user and group authentication, as part of the

 RPCSEC_GSSkernel module.
 Information on

-portmapis still included, since Red Hat Enterprise Linux supports NFSv2 and NFSv3 which utilize it.
+portmapis still included, since Red Hat Enterprise Linux supports NFSv2 and NFSv3, both of which utilize